barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 ## Using a single insert with a for loop.

-The most basic way is similar to what we already actually saw before.
+The most basic way and the first thing that came to mind when I was met with the task is similar to what we already actually saw before.
 We can very easily repeat the above command using a for/foreach loop and insert each Product in that way.
 That is exactly what the first benchmark test does.